Cris7777/MSiA423-Project-Repo/README.md

 ### Overview

 The overview part provides a clear and overall description on all players.
+This part is the main page of the product.

 **Epic 1: Description on Players**